Join Us for the Summer

 Register Now!
 Spend Your Summer With STCS.

 San Tan Charter School is offering a variety of summer camp options to support continued academic and athletic growth as well as provide summer solutions for our working families.
-Running from June 1st through July 29th, we have 9-weeks of half day and full day options.
+Running from May 24th – July 27th, we have 9-weeks of half day and full day options.
 Choose the weeks and/or camps you want to join.

-Join us on a “Choose Your Own Adventure” themed summer camp with our Montessori Summer Camp.
+Join us on a “Magical Tour Through Time” or “Art Masterpiece” themed summer camp with our Montessori Summer Camp.

 Improve your athletic skill with our team of coaches.
-Football, Basketball, Volleyball, and Swim are offered this summer.
+Football, Basketball, Volleyball, Swim, Baseball, and Softball are offered this summer.

 Montessori Summer Camp

 Montessori Summer Camp – Health and Safety Precautions

 Here are the steps that our staff is taking to keep children and staff well.
 Upon arrival to school, our office or school nurse will check students and staff for the following daily: